 Case studies can tell a powerful story about what makes you unique, and why clients should hire you.
 But to get it right, you need a content strategy.

 People fetishise ‘thought leadership’.
-And if you have something genuinely compelling and thought-provoking to say, or an inflammatory opinion on the latest hot topic, it can be a great platform.
+And if you have something genuinely thought-provoking to say, or an inflammatory opinion on the latest hot topic, it can be a great platform.

 But to achieve real impact, you need to apply the same kind of strategic rigour to how you talk about your work.
 Use your case studies to add colour to a wider narrative about how you think, collaborate and solve problems – not just why you chose a particular typeface or colour palette.